Karnan-r/AI--Recruiting-Agent/README.md

 Project Overview

-Helix is a prototype AI-powered recruiting outreach platform that helps recruiters create personalized outreach sequences through a chat-driven interface.
+This is a prototype AI-powered recruiting outreach platform that helps recruiters create personalized outreach sequences through a chat-driven interface.
 The application features a split-screen design with an interactive AI chat on the left and a dynamic workspace for editing sequences on the right.
 Current Implementation Status

 Completed Features